USNavalResearchLaboratory/turboWAVE/docs/ref-PIC.rst

 		.. py:function:: phi = q1

-			:param float q1: Rotation about z in degrees.
+			:param float q1: Rotation about z in radians.
 Initial orientation has principal axes aligned with standard basis.
 This rotation happens before the theta rotation.

 		.. py:function:: theta = q2

-			:param float q2: Rotation about y in degrees.
+			:param float q2: Rotation about y in radians.
 Initial orientation has principal axes aligned with standard basis.
 This rotation happens after the phi rotation.